lucidrains/block-recurrent-transformer-pytorch/README.md

-    block_width = 512,              # block size - total receptive field is max_seq_len, 2 * block size in paper. the block furthest forwards becomes the new cached xl memories, which is a block size of 1 (please open an issue if i am wrong) num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating use_flash_attn = True           # use flash attention, if on pytorch 2.0 )
+    block_width = 512,              # block size - total receptive field is max_seq_len, 2 * block size in paper. the block furthest forwards becomes the new cached xl memories, which is a block size of 1 (please open an issue if i am wrong) num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating use_compressed_mem = False,     # whether to use compressed memories of a single block width, from https://arxiv.org/abs/1911.05507 compressed_mem_factor = 4,      # compression factor of compressed memories use_flash_attn = True           # use flash attention, if on pytorch 2.0 )